ZettaScaleLabs/stabby/stabby/TUTORIAL.md

 `#[no_mangle]` is really explicit: the symbol it annotates will not have its name mangled, meaning it will appear as-is in the list of symbols `nm` will now give you.

-You might also have spotted that `extern "C"` here, and possibly earlier when we were talking about traits. `extern "X"` is how you tell Rust to use the `X` calling convention for a givent function.
+You might also have spotted that `extern "C"` here, and possibly earlier when we were talking about traits. `extern "X"` is how you tell Rust to use the `X` calling convention for a given function.
 Calling conventions are complicated, but the gist of them is this:
 - A calling convention defines how a function should be called: where its arguments will be in memory/registers; how the caller should recover their return value; which of the `caller` and `callee` is supposed to save which registers to prevent `caller`'s intermediate results from getting erased by `callee` doing its own job.
 - Rust's default calling convention is not "stable": it may change depending on which version of the compiler you're using, or which settings you used for it.
 This means that calling a function from a different binary that wasn't explicitly annotated with a stable calling convention may result in undefined behaviour.
 - The `C` calling convention is one of the most commonly used stable calling conventions.
 This is also the calling convention you should use when importing symbols from a binary produced by C when no explicit calling conventions have been specified.